CarlosMandele/CarlosMandele/README.md

 Data Scientist and Full Stack Python developer in progress

-🎓 I am a Civil Engineering.
+🎓 I have a degree in Building Technology.

 🎓 I am currently in career transition to data area, studying Bachelor of studying Science in Data Science.